iPenguin/ipenguin.github.com/_posts/2016-11-30-writting-git-hooks-in-node.js.md

     //Do minification, caching and other fun stuff.
     ...
 }
-{% end highlight %}
+{% endhighlight %}

+### Testing your Hook on the Command Line

+I prefer to test my scripts on the command line.
+I also find it helpful to be able to run the deployment process manually should something fail.
 You can make it possible to run the hook on the command line by accepting command line parameters in your Node.js script.
 You can do this by adding and requiring commander.

 {% highlight bash %}
  npm install --save commander
-{% end highlight %}
+{% endhighlight %}

 {% highlight javascript %}
 const program = require( 'commander' );